hatfinisher/hatfinisher.github.io/README.md

 - Twitter: off for now.
 - Email: `[firstname].[lastname].writer@gmail.com` or `trip to taller windows at protonmail dot com (no spaces)`
 - Phone/signal: I might like talking this way most of all but I'm not posting my number, I'm sure you understand.
+- Patreon: [@jackie_ess](https://www.patreon.com/jackie_ess).
+I was serializing the audiobook here and now I'm not sure what to use it for.
+Of course you can just support me because you'd like to.
+I appreciate it.
+But I think I'll figure out something patreon-exclusive soon.

 Last Updated 2022-12-06